 Module: OS-SPOOL-RECOVERY • Scope: Data Line Management

-When computing platforms encounter a frozen "Device Offline" loop flag while underlying physical communication links remain functional, the root block can usually be traced to data corruption inside the active spooler buffer layer.
+When computing platforms encounter a frozen "Device Offline" loop flag while physical communication links remain functional, the root block can usually be traced to corrupted queue buffers.

 2. net stop spooler

-3. Clear Cache Lines: Clear files completely within the tracking path folder (`\System32\spool\PRINTERS\`) before starting services again using net start spooler.
+3. Clear Cache Lines: Remove stuck queue files inside \System32\spool\PRINTERS\ and restart services using net start spooler.

 SECTION 2.1